tytydraco/ExamineScraper/supplements/tongkat-ali.md

 Eurycoma Longifolia tends to contain:

 Quassinoid compounds, which are found in the Simaroubaceae family of plants[4][5] of which the compounds Eurycomanone (usually averaged at 1.6% content dry weight) and eurycomanol are seen as the main bioactives.[6]
-Currently, over 150 quassinoids are known to exist among the four species of Eurycoma[3]Eurycolactones[3]Canthin-6-one metabolites[7] such as 9-hydroxycanthin-6-one[8] and 9-methoxycanthin-6-one[9]Eurylene and teurilene , derivatives of Squalene[10]A tirucallanoid compound known as 23,24,25-trihydroxytirucall-7-en-3,6-dione[11]Eurypeptides, composing parts of the protein fragmentGlycosaponinsMostly based around the 'quassinoid' triterpenoid structures, with the main one being known as eurycomanone.
+Currently, over 150 quassinoids are known to exist among the four species of Eurycoma[3]Eurycolactones[3]Canthin-6-one metabolites[7] such as 9-hydroxycanthin-6-one[8] and 9-methoxycanthin-6-one[9]Eurylene and teurilene , derivatives of Squalene[10]A tirucallanoid compound known as 23,24,25-trihydroxytirucall-7-en-3,6-dione[11]Eurypeptides, composing parts of the protein fragmentGlycosaponins
+Mostly based around the 'quassinoid' triterpenoid structures, with the main one being known as eurycomanone.
 Other bioactives include the canthin-6-one class and possibly the eurypeptides for sexuality; contribution of other ingredients not known

 1.3